 The Ramsay Round is the classic Scottish long distance mountain challenge.
-In Summer it has had less than 70 successful completions.
+In Summer of 2014 it had seen less than 70 successful completions.
 In Winter such is the severity of the route it has had just a handful of attempts.
 Only the determined, talented or foolish need apply.........

 I was in a bubble of light ascending the UK's highest peak.
 Glancing back I could see Jules, my support runner about 20 metres below on the steep neve slopes of the Bens' Western flanks.
 With no moon the darkness was total and we seemed to be floating above the eerie fog shrouded lights of Fort William directly below us.
 Looking up the sky was ablaze with stars and the milky way arced from horizon to horizon.

 I stopped to snug down my shoe laces and let Jules catch up.
 He asked how I was doing and I told him that I actually felt like I was floating up!
 I knew the feeling would not last but it was great whilst it did.
 I guess a surge of adrenelin could account for this sensation, but I had to hold back energy for the huge challenge ahead.

 At 6pm after a hectic few days planning and quite a few months of hard training I had set of on an attempt to complete the fastest Ramsay Round in Winter.
 I had been watching the forecast for this particular week for the previous fortnight, eventually a few days before it was showing what were likely to to be ideal conditions: very little fresh snow for 3 days and then plumetting temperatures, but most important of all virtually no winds.
 I never used to "feel" the cold, but after loosing about 5kgs in weight and with increasingly problematic Reynaulds Syndrome (a body malfunction that shuts down the circulation in your toes and fingers) the affects of subzero temperatures when combined with winds could very quickly put a stop to such a challenge.